commerce-agent/cap/docs/specification.md

 ### 4.1.
 Discovery of CAP Merchant Agents

-CAP Merchant Agents are discovered by Client Agents through their **Capabilities Manifest**, which **is an A2A Agent Card** as defined in Section 5 of the [A2A-SPEC].
-This Agent Card **MUST** detail at least the Merchant Agent's identity, its A2A service endpoint URL (`url` field), the CAP Skills it supports (`skills` field), and its authentication requirements.
+CAP Merchant Agents are discovered by Client Agents through their **Capabilities Manifest**, which **is an A2A AgentCard** as defined in the [A2A-SPEC].
+This AgentCard **MUST** detail at least the Merchant Agent's identity, its A2A service endpoint URL (`url` field), the CAP Skills it supports (`skills` field), and its authentication requirements.

 CAP supports two deployment models:

 *   A Merchant Agent **MAY** expose CAP Skills as part of a larger, consolidated A2A service endpoint (an "A2A Gateway") that handles multiple types of A2A tasks for a domain.
-In this model, CAP Skills are distinguished by their `cap:` prefixed `id`s within a shared Agent Card.
+In this model, CAP Skills are distinguished by their `cap:` prefixed `id`s within a shared AgentCard.
-*   Alternatively, an CAP Merchant Agent **MAY** operate as a standalone A2A service with its own dedicated Agent Card and A2A service endpoint, focused solely on CAP Skills.
+*   Alternatively, an CAP Merchant Agent **MAY** operate as a standalone A2A service with its own dedicated AgentCard and A2A service endpoint, focused solely on CAP Skills.

-To ensure robust discovery, Crawlers indexing Merchant Agents and Client Agents seeking an CAP Merchant Agent for a given `{merchant-domain}` **SHOULD** attempt to locate its A2A Agent Card.
-The first successfully retrieved and validated A2A Agent Card that declares CAP skills (as per [Section 4.1.4](#414-cap-requirements-for-the-agent-card)) **SHOULD** be used, according to the following resolution order:
+To ensure robust discovery, Crawlers indexing Merchant Agents and Client Agents seeking an CAP Merchant Agent for a given `{merchant-domain}` **SHOULD** attempt to locate its A2A AgentCard.
+The first successfully retrieved and validated A2A AgentCard that declares CAP skills (as per [Section 4.1.4](#414-cap-requirements-for-the-agentcard)) **SHOULD** be used, according to the following resolution order:

 1.  **CAP DNS TXT Record for Manifest URL (RECOMMENDED for specific CAP endpoint discovery):**
     Client Agents **SHOULD** first query for a DNS TXT record at the hostname `_cap.{merchant-domain}`.
-This method allows merchants to directly specify the URL (potentially including a subpath) of the A2A Agent Card most relevant for CAP interactions.
+This method allows merchants to directly specify the URL (potentially including a subpath) of the A2A AgentCard most relevant for CAP interactions.
 2.  **CAP HTML Link Tag Discovery (OPTIONAL):**
-    If interacting with an HTML page from the `{merchant-domain}` (e.g., a homepage or product page), Client Agents **MAY** parse the HTML for a `<link rel="cap-agent-card" href="...">` tag to find the A2A Agent Card.
+    If interacting with an HTML page from the `{merchant-domain}` (e.g., a homepage or product page), Client Agents **MAY** parse the HTML for a `<link rel="cap-agent-card" href="...">` tag to find the A2A AgentCard.
 3.  **General A2A Well-Known URI (OPTIONAL):**
-    As a general A2A discovery mechanism or fallback, Client Agents **MAY** attempt to locate a Merchant Agent's Agent Card via the standard A2A well-known URI: `https://{merchant-domain}/.well-known/agent.json` (as defined in Section 5.3 of the [A2A-SPEC]).
+    As a general A2A discovery mechanism or fallback, Client Agents **MAY** attempt to locate a Merchant Agent's AgentCard via the standard A2A well-known URI: `https://{merchant-domain}/.well-known/agent.json` (as defined in the [A2A-SPEC]).

 #### 4.1.1.
 CAP DNS TXT Record for Manifest URL

 *   Merchant Agents choosing to use this discovery method **MUST** publish a DNS TXT record at the hostname `_cap.{merchant-domain}`.
-*   This TXT record **MUST** contain a single string value that is the absolute HTTPS URL of the Merchant Agent's A2A Agent Card (e.g., `"https://example.com/store/.well-known/agent.json"`).
+*   This TXT record **MUST** contain a single string value that is the absolute HTTPS URL of the Merchant Agent's A2A AgentCard (e.g., `"https://example.com/store/.well-known/agent.json"`).
 Key-value formats (like `cap-agent-card-url=...`) **SHOULD NOT** be used for this specific TXT record; the value itself **MUST** be the URL.
 *   Merchants **SHOULD NOT** publish multiple TXT records at the `_cap.{merchant-domain}` hostname for CAP discovery.
 If multiple records are present, Client Agents and Crawlers **MAY** process only the first one retrieved that contains a valid HTTPS URL.
 *   Client Agents and Crawlers **MAY** query for this TXT record.
-If found and valid, they would then fetch the A2A Agent Card from the extracted URL.
+If found and valid, they would then fetch the A2A AgentCard from the extracted URL.

 #### 4.1.2.
 CAP HTML Link Tag Discovery

-*   If a Client Agent or Crawler interacts with an HTML page on the `{merchant-domain}` and has not yet discovered an Agent Card via prior methods, it **MAY** parse the HTML for a `<link>` tag to discover the location of an CAP-relevant A2A Agent Card.
+*   If a Client Agent or Crawler interacts with an HTML page on the `{merchant-domain}` and has not yet discovered an AgentCard via prior methods, it **MAY** parse the HTML for a `<link>` tag to discover the location of an CAP-relevant A2A AgentCard.
-*   The link tag **SHOULD** be: `<link rel="cap-agent-card" href="<URL_to_Agent_Card>">`.
+*   The link tag **SHOULD** be: `<link rel="cap-agent-card" href="<URL_to_AgentCard>">`.
-    *   The `href` attribute **MUST** be an absolute HTTPS URL or a root-relative path pointing directly to a valid A2A Agent Card (e.g., `https://example.com/store/.well-known/agent.json` or `/custom-path/agent.json`).
+    *   The `href` attribute **MUST** be an absolute HTTPS URL or a root-relative path pointing directly to a valid A2A AgentCard (e.g., `https://example.com/store/.well-known/agent.json` or `/custom-path/agent.json`).
-*   Client Agents finding this link **SHOULD** then fetch the A2A Agent Card from the specified `href`.
+*   Client Agents finding this link **SHOULD** then fetch the A2A AgentCard from the specified `href`.

 #### 4.1.3.
 General A2A Discovery: Well-Known URI

-*   As a general A2A discovery mechanism or fallback, Client Agents **MAY** attempt to locate a Merchant Agent's Agent Card via the standard A2A well-known URI: `https://{merchant-domain}/.well-known/agent.json` (as defined in Section 5.3 of the [A2A-SPEC]).
+*   As a general A2A discovery mechanism or fallback, Client Agents **MAY** attempt to locate a Merchant Agent's AgentCard via the standard A2A well-known URI: `https://{merchant-domain}/.well-known/agent.json` (as defined in the [A2A-SPEC]).
-*   For CAP, any A2A Agent Card retrieved via this method (or any other) **MUST** still declare CAP Skills as specified in [Section 4.1.4](#414-cap-requirements-for-the-agent-card) to be considered an CAP-compliant endpoint.
+*   For CAP, any A2A AgentCard retrieved via this method (or any other) **MUST** still declare CAP Skills as specified in [Section 4.1.4](#414-cap-requirements-for-the-agentcard) to be considered an CAP-compliant endpoint.
-*   Per current [A2A-SPEC], it's not possible to use a single Agent Card to specify multiple JSON-RPC endpoints, thus both CAP and non-CAP skills, if they exist, must be supported in the declared endpoint.
+*   Per current [A2A-SPEC], it's not possible to use a single AgentCard to specify multiple JSON-RPC endpoints, thus both CAP and non-CAP skills, if they exist, must be supported in the declared endpoint.

 #### 4.1.4.
-CAP Requirements for the Agent Card
+CAP Requirements for the AgentCard

-The Capabilities Manifest for an CAP Merchant Agent, which is an A2A Agent Card, **MUST** adhere to the structure and requirements outlined in Section 5.5 of the [A2A-SPEC].
+The Capabilities Manifest for an CAP Merchant Agent, which is an A2A AgentCard, **MUST** adhere to the structure and requirements outlined in the [A2A-SPEC].
 In addition, for CAP conformance:

--   It **MUST** declare supported CAP Skills within the `capabilities.skills` array.
+-   It **MUST** declare supported CAP Skills within the `skills` array.
 Each declared CAP Skill **MUST** have an `id` field prefixed with `cap:` (e.g., `"id": "cap:product_get"`).
--   It **MUST** accurately declare all necessary authentication requirements (particularly `securitySchemes` and `security` fields) to enable Client Agents to interact with the declared CAP Skills.
+-   It **MUST** accurately declare all necessary authentication requirements (particularly `authentication` field) to enable Client Agents to interact with the declared CAP Skills.
 -   It **MAY** declare non-CAP skills; Client Agents processing CAP interactions **SHOULD** ignore skills with `id`s not prefixed by `cap:` if they are not programmed to handle them.

 #### 4.1.5.
 Product Discovery from Web Pages